mengqingren/Analysis_of_scRNAseq_using_R/README.md

 ### Contact
 Please report any bugs or issues you will encounter when using this repository.
 Feel free to contact monika.sonia.krzak@gmail.com for any other queries.

+### Copyright
+This repository was fully created by: Monika Krzak, on 2019.
+All rights reserved.